-If you think a tree in a neighbouring garden is dangerous, firstly speak to your neighbour.
-If the tree could pose a risk to the general public and the owner of the property cannot be contacted, we have limited discretionary powers to make dangerous trees safe.
+If you think a tree in a neighbouring garden is dangerous, firstly speak to your neighbour about it.
+If the tree could pose a risk to the general public and you cannot get in contact with the owner of the property, the Council has limited discretionary powers to make dangerous trees safe.
 These powers are used only on the advice of our legal department.

 Trees posing a threat to the safety of highway (road and pavement) users should be reported to Hertfordshire County Council.

 Trees causing a potential danger to power lines should be reported to the energy supply company.

 A tree is not necessarily considered dangerous simply because it is tall or positioned close to a house, or becasue it sways in the wind.